-When catastrophe strikes and Mercy’s life is in grave danger, she flees England for her uncle’s farm in Leiden, Holland.
-There she meets Caleb, and finds refuge among the ‘saints’, also refugees from the wrath of the English King
+When catastrophe strikes and Mercy’s life is in danger, she flees England for her uncle’s farm in Holland.
+There she meets Caleb, a carpenter, and finds refuge among the Separatists who fled the wrath of the English King.
+Beginning in Ipswich, a North Sea port town in Suffolk, England, the novel takes the reader on a voyage across the English Channel to Holland, and then aboard the Mayflower.

-In the autumn of 1620, when they face the dangers of the sea aboard the Mayflower, their faith and love for each other is strengthened by the strong bonds of a people whose courage changed a nation.
+When Mercy and Caleb face the dangers of the sea, their faith and love for each other is strengthened by the strong bonds of a people whose courage forged a nation.

 It’s 1908, a year in the Edwardian era, the year J.M.
 Barrie’s play What Every Woman Knows premiered in Atlantic City and the first Model T rolled off the assembly line in Detroit, Michigan.